-Justin Trudeau Slammed By Conservatives For Taking Too Much Time Off, Spending $1.5 Million on Trip to India
+Justin Trudeau Slammed By Conservatives For Taking Too Much Time Off, Spending $1.5 Million On Trip To India

 — Omar Abdullah (@OmarAbdullah) February 21, 2018

-Things got worse from there according to The Globe and Mail.
-Trudeau’s government was responsible for inviting a man convicted of the attempted murder of an Indian cabinet minister on Vancouver Island in the mid 1980s to a formal dinner reception hosted by the High Commissioner of Canada in India.
+Things got worse from there, according to The Globe and Mail.
+Trudeau’s government was responsible for inviting a man convicted of the attempted murder of an Indian cabinet minister on Vancouver Island in the mid-1980s to a formal dinner reception hosted by the High Commissioner of Canada in India.
 Immediately rescinding the invitation as the news broke quickly, it did little to stem the tide of public opinion.
 The damage had been done, and further photographs released on social media showed the man, a former member of a Sikh terrorist group, associating with Sophie Trudeau, the Prime Minister’s wife, during an earlier event in Mumbai.

-Trudeau was greeted as he deplaned in India by a low-level government official rather than the Indian Prime Minister, paid Indian-Canadian celebrity chef Vikram Vij $17,044 USD to cater a private dinner in New Delhi, and was found to have spent $1.5 million overall on the visit according to The Deccan Chronicle.
+Trudeau was greeted as he deplaned in India by a low-level government official rather than the Indian Prime Minister, paid Indian-Canadian celebrity chef Vikram Vij $17,044 USD to cater a private dinner in New Delhi, and was found to have spent $1.5 million overall on the visit, according to The Deccan Chronicle.

-MSNBC would even call the 8-day visit a “slow motion train wreck”.
-It’s not hard to see why Andrew Scheer’s Conservative Party would drill down on this talking point for their latest campaign, particularly as at least some rumors begin to circulate surrounding a potential call for a snap election by the Canadian PM according to iPolitics.
+MSNBC would even call the eight-day visit a “slow motion train wreck.”
+It’s not hard to see why Andrew Scheer’s Conservative Party would drill down on this talking point for their latest campaign, particularly as at least some rumors begin to circulate surrounding a potential call for a snap election by the Canadian PM, according to iPolitics.

 While the tweet has been deleted, the website still stands, detailing Trudeau’s many international follies at the expense of his public support.
 Whether the general Canadian electorate will put much stock in the Conservative Party website and its message remains to be seen.